wjzhengsh/keymgmt/keyprotect_authentication.md

 You can use an authorization token to programmatically manage your keys using the {{site.data.keyword.keymanagementserviceshort}} API.

-**Note**: To enable granular access control governed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management, use an IAM token when you make calls to the service.
+**Note**: To enable granular access control governed by {{site.data.keyword.iamshort}}, use an IAM token when you make calls to the service.

-1. In the {{site.data.keyword.Bluemix_notm}} CLI, select the org and space that contains your {{site.data.keyword.keymanagementserviceshort}} service.
+1. In the Bluemix CLI, select the org and space that contains your {{site.data.keyword.keymanagementserviceshort}} service.

 2. Retrieve and display your authorization tokens.